-We are pushing ahead with business model reforms from long-term perspectives to help improve social sustainability.
+We will transform our business model from long-term perspectives and contribute to social sustainability improvements.

 Setting goals using the back-casting method

 Ricoh Group environmental declaration